tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

   ![coin-flip-100-simulations](Images/coin-flip-100-simulations.png)

 * Increasing the simulation count yet again to `1000` produces even more potential outcomes and should be considered even more reliable in the long-term.
+It can be seen that landing heads `5-6` times is the most likely outcome in the long-term.

   ![coin-flip-1000-simulations](Images/coin-flip-1000-simulations.png)